michaeltelford/wgit/README.md

-Crawler is a WWW indexer or 'spider' which crawls URL's and retrieves their page contents for later use.
-Also included in this package is a means to search indexed documents stored in the database.
+Pinch is a WWW indexer or 'spider' which crawls URL's and retrieves their page contents for later use.
+Also included in this package is a means to search indexed documents stored in a database.
+Therefore this library provides the main components of a WWW search engine.
+You can also use Pinch to copy entire websites or web pages.